wkentaro/labelme/CONTEXT.md

 _Avoid_: instance (it is only one application of grouping), cluster.

 **AI Assist**:
-Interactive, click-driven Shape proposal: the user places positive / negative points on the Image and a vision model (SAM, EfficientSAM) returns a proposed Shape.
-One user action produces one candidate Shape.
+Interactive, prompt-driven Shape proposal on the canvas: the user places positive / negative points or draws a box on the Image and a vision model (SAM, SAM2, EfficientSAM, SAM3) returns candidate Shapes.
+A point prompt is answered by exactly one candidate Shape — the direct answer to the click.
+A SAM3 box prompt is a Sweep.
 _Avoid_: AI annotation (too vague — covers AI Text Prompt too), auto-annotation, automation.

+**Sweep**:
+An AI Assist box prompt whose model (SAM3) detects every matching object in and around the boxed region, proposing many candidate Shapes from one user action.
+Sweep proposals that match already-annotated regions are dropped as duplicates rather than re-proposed; a point prompt's direct answer is never treated as a duplicate.
+_Avoid_: propagation (model-internal term), batch detection.

 **AI Text Prompt**:
 Bulk, text-driven Shape proposal: the user types a class name and an open-vocabulary detector (YOLO-world, SAM3) returns Shapes for every matching instance in the Image.
 One user action produces many candidate Shapes.